-According to the Immigration Rules, migrants seeking entry clearance or leave to remain in the UK on the basis of their relationship with a person settled in the UK must satisfy certain requirements.
+According to the spouse visa immigration rules, migrants seeking entry clearance or leave to remain in the UK on the basis of their relationship with a person settled in the UK must satisfy certain requirements.
 Among many, they will be required to demonstrate that their income or their partner’s income corresponds at least to £18,600.00 per annum before tax.
 Precisely, the financial requirement entails a minimum of:

 - £18,600: Partner with no children